 - Speed of page delivery is of course more important than ever with more people using mobile devices and this tends to impact the importance of local hosting versus cheap international hosting.

 Even amongst content that isn’t changing there is merit in regularly refreshing those areas that the search engines can read as this helps them conclude you are an active and thriving business.
 This flows through into meaning it makes good sense to add new areas, products, services and even useful functionality to your website.
 Maps, News and white papers or Q&A’s are regular options, and the bigger your website becomes over time, the more the search engines will generally like it.

 - This tends to fly in the face of what you might expect – a large complex site is harder for the search engines to study but as data storage costs drop each year, these issues become less financially significant and worrying for the search engines.
 Conversely, a site with lots of good content and functionality is very likely to be a good destination for search results to recommend, after all, how can it be a wrong result if your site answers all likely questions on its specific topic?
 So, the more you have, the more most engines will like it.

 Does this mean everything you do should get wordier?
+(Editor note: Like this blog?!)
 No, not always.
 As peoples attention spans get ever shorter its good to get to the point (as we did in the very first line of this blog, we summarised the recommendation especially for those that don’t have the time to read on), just make sure you get to the point on as many relevant topics as you can realistically cover!